camaraproject/Governance/ProjectCharter.md

 Consensus decisions can never override or go against the spirit of an earlier explicit vote.

-If any team member raises objections, the team members work together towards a solution that all involved can accept.
+If any participant raises objections, the participants work together towards a solution that all involved can accept.
 This solution is again subject to [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).

-In case no consensus can be found, but a decision one way or the other must be made, any team member may call a formal majority vote.
+In case no consensus can be found, but a decision one way or the other must be made, any participant may call a formal majority vote.

 **Majority vote**